 The MazerPi includes a lot of accessories in the box.
 This includes the case itself, a heatsink for the processor, a fan, and of course, thermal pads.
 Remember that this isn’t a passive cooling case, so the fan will be something you’ll need to take into account.
 Unfortunately, the fan included here isn’t exactly silent.
 It’s not loud either, sure, but it is audible so you’ll have to deal with that.
 This design works with the Pi 4 Model B perfectly.

 For a cheap case, it is relatively easy to install and use a well.
 The build quality isn’t all that great, but that’s to be expected for the price.
 Still, it feels a bit flimsy and doesn’t exactly inspire confidence.
 Thankfully, the fan does cool the chip quite well, and you’ll notice a drop in temperature anywhere from 10-13 degrees.
 The GPIO ports are easily accessible from the side of the case.

-Overall, this is a decent case for the price.
+Overall, this is the best affordable Raspberry Pi 4 case.
 There are a few caveats such as the audible fan and the build quality, but those aren’t major concerns in the long run.
 Turns out you can get away with a cheap case like this one.

 Next on our list is yet another MazerPi.
 They are definitely doing something right to land twice on this list.
 This Armor case is a great option and is worth considering for sure.
 If you are mainly focused on thermals and performance, this one is a safe bet.
 However, it does make some sacrifices in other areas.
 It’s up to you if you want to deal with them.